ZephyrCodesStuff/clans-rs/README.md

 The ones that are marked with an "x" are the ones that have been implemented so far.

 - `.../func/...`: Normal endpoints
-- `.../sec/...`: Secure endpoints, contain a Ticket for authentication.
+- `.../sec/...`: Secure endpoints, contain an NP X-I-5 Ticket for authentication.

 ### Invites and requests